BROWN EYED GIRL

 Tribute to Southern Poets

 Edison Jennings (Virginia): “My interest in poetry began by happenstance in middle school.
 I began trying to write it in high school, but I wasn’t committed.
 Twenty-four years ago, while serving in the Navy, I got serious.
 When I separated from the Navy, I enrolled in the Warren Wilson Program for Writers, and I have been trying to write poetry ever since.
 I’m not sure why.
 Poetry is hard work, and I’m kind of lazy.
 However, I am also often confused.
-Maybe that’s why I continue to try and write the stuff because poetry might be a type of ‘broken drinking goblet,’ to borrow from Robert Frost, that I fill with water, which, when drunk, makes me ‘whole again beyond confusion.’” (website)
+Maybe that’s why I continue to try and write the stuff because poetry might be a type of ‘broken drinking goblet,’ to borrow from Robert Frost, that I fill with water, which, when drunk, makes me ‘whole again beyond confusion.’” (web)